wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 ---

 :::info
-We recommend that you consider leveraging [SaaS Cloud](../hosting-options/saas_cloud.md) or [Dedicated Cloud](../hosting-options//dedicated_cloud.md) before privately hosting the W&B server on your infrastructure.
-The W&B fully managed services are simple and secure to use, with minimum to no configuration required.
+W&B recommends fully managed deployment options such as [W&B SaaS Cloud](../hosting-options/saas_cloud.md) or [W&B Dedicated Cloud](../hosting-options//dedicated_cloud.md) deployment types.
+W&B fully managed services are simple and secure to use, with minimum to no configuration required.
 :::

-# AWS

-If you've determined to self-managed W&B Server, W&B recommends using the [W&B Server AWS Terraform Module](https://registry.terraform.io/modules/wandb/wandb/aws/latest) to deploy the platform on AWS.
+W&B recommends using the [W&B Server AWS Terraform Module](https://registry.terraform.io/modules/wandb/wandb/aws/latest) to deploy the platform on AWS.

 The module documentation is extensive and contains all available options that can be used.
 We will cover some deployment options in this document.